lulav/LRS_Documentation/docs_data_analysis/data_access/plot_data.md

 And if `bounding_error` set True:
 - bounding_error -radius of the error circle.

-If the number of error elippses more then 1, the output is the list of dict.
+If the number of error ellipses is more then 1, the output is the list of dict.

 ## time_plot()